mimanshakumar/lstm_cc_autoscale/README.md

 # LSTM-Based Predictive Auto-Scaling

-Undergraduate cloud computing research (with Dr. Abhishek Gaur) on LSTM-based predictive auto-scaling for cloud infrastructure, with a focus on domain-shift generalization.
+Undergraduate cloud computing research on LSTM-based predictive auto-scaling for cloud infrastructure, with a focus on domain-shift generalization.
 Central finding: a frozen, pretrained LSTM fine-tuned on synthetic bursts shows **negative transfer** — it underperforms simple reactive scaling — when evaluated on real financial transaction traces.
 IEEE paper in progress.

 ## Pipeline